whiteblock/gossipsub-testing/README.md

 ## Synopsis of Tests and Results

 Currently, this testing effort has completed two phases.
 Tests were run using the Whiteblock Genesis platform on a single, large cloud instance.
+The test network size was 95 nodes for both phases, and nodes were run in separate Docker containers in the cloud instance.
+In each test, messages are generated globally at 200 msgs/s where each message is transmitted by a randomly selected node.

 Phase 1 tests focused on the correctness of the the host implementation (go-libp2p-core & go-libp2p-pubsub) and testing methodology.
 The results of phase 1 uncovered message losses of 30% due to Golang channel queue overflows in the `go-libp2p-pubsub` host implementation and inconsistent delays introduced by Golang tickers used by the phase 1 testing methodology. `go-libp2p-pubsub` developers provided a remedy for overflows by adding a feature which allows increasing internal channel queue sizes.
 The methodology of generating gossipsub messages with Golang tickers was also changed.
 The fixes resulted in 0% message loss for network topologies generated using a Barabasi-Albert input parameter greater than 2.
 While these fixes worked for the scope of testing, it is highly suggested a permanent solution beyond increasing queue sizes is implemented.